usmanumar2010/docker-pyspark-app/README.md

 # docker-pyspark-app

-This repository demonstrating a pyspark application using docker.The dataset has being download from the following repository
+This repository demonstrating a pyspark application using docker.The dataset has been downloaded from the following repository

 https://github.com/owid/covid-19-data/tree/master/public/data#%EF%B8%8F-download-our-complete-covid-19-dataset--csv--xlsx--json